-Appointment timings remain as normal: 1 hour for Initial Consultations and 30 mins for Follow Up.
+Appointment timings are: Up to 1 hour for Initial Consultations and 30 mins for Follow Up.
 However, there will be a 15 minute gap between each session to allow us to clean all surfaces and change PPE.

 There may be changes to timings after you have booked.
 Please be aware that your appointment time may change..

 Before treatment begins you will be requested to sign consent for examination, treatment and to allow your GP to be contacted if necessary.

 Towels are no longer provided.
 If you wish to bring a clean, fresh one for modesty/comfort then please do so.

 Payment is now card based (contactless/chip and pin).
 Please have the appropriate payment method.